Mirosh-Oleg/homework/README.md

    - shapely
    - tqdm
    - leaflet
-2. **database**:
+2. **Database**:
    - empty PostgreSQL database

 ---

-## How It Works
+## How To Run It

 1. **Database setyp**:
    - The user must first create an empty database in PostgreSQL and named it.

-2. **Database Connection**:
+2. **Run main.py**
+   1. Connection to database
-   - The program prompts the user for database connection parameters (username, password, host, port, and database name).
+   - The program prompts the user for database(DB) connection parameters:

-3. **Program Processing**:
-   - Loads Ukraine's border coordinates.
-   - Divides the territory into a grid of squares.
-   - Generates sectors from each vertex of the grid.
+   - DB Username.
+   - DB password.
+   - DB Host(default: localhost).
+   - DB Port(default: 5432 for PostgreSQL).
+   - DB Name.
-   - Calculates intersections: The program computes which vertices of the grid are intersected by each sector.
+   2. The program prompts the user for size of the grid squares in meters

-4. **Storing and Processing Data**:
-   - Saves the border, grid vertices, and sector intersection results in the database.

-5. **Visualization**:
-   - Displays the border, grid, and sectors on an interactive map using **Leaflet**.

----